St Michael's Curriculum Statement

 The Curriculum at St Michael’s

 At St Michael’s School we aim to deliver the National Curriculum in a way that motivates, engages and stimulates every learner.
-Of equal importance to the curriculum content are the values and principles which we aim to teach children: these are set out in our ‘School Vision and Aims’.
+Of equal importance to the curriculum content are the values we aim to teach children: these are set out in our ‘School Vision and Aims’.
+This page sets out the principles behind our curriculum: for further information please explore the subject pages of the website, or contact a member of the school's Senior Leadership Team via the school office.

 Child-centred learning: skills-based topic approach